We can help you find funding

 SDSU provides extensive training on how to find research funds.
 The university also offers internal funding opportunities, as well as access to national and global databases of funding resources.

 - Given the impact that the COVID-19 pandemic has had on many SDSU faculty to progress their research, scholarship, and creative activities (RSCA), the Division of Research and Innovation (DRI) is pleased to announce a call for applications for Assigned Time for Research, Scholarship and Creative Activities.
 The purpose of this program is to provide faculty with much-needed time to ensure the successful commencement, continuation, or completion of research, scholarship, or creative activity projects at SDSU.
 Learn more about assigned time.

-- The University Grants Program (UGP) aims to assist faculty in their career and research goals.
-Awards are limited to $10,000 and awarded for an 18-month period.
+- The SDSU Seed Grant Program, formerly known as the University Grants Program, aims to assist faculty in their career and research goals.
+Awards are limited to $7,500 and awarded for an 12-month period.

 - SDSU offers its employees access to two major databases of potential funding, including SPIN (the world's largest database of sponsored funding opportunities) and Pivot (a comprehensive global source of information).
 Learn more about faculty funding.

 - Attend a SDSU Find Funding Workshop.
 Also, consider signing up for the Weekly Bulletin from the SDSU Research Foundation, which informs recipients of field-specific funding opportunities.
 Sign up here.

 - The Grants and Research Enterprise Writing Fellowship includes a stipend for grant writing efforts, as well as travel funding to meet with funding agency representatives for select fellows.